datalad/datalad-remake/examples/fmriprep-docker/README.md

 ### Final note

-In this example fMRIprep is invoked with the option `--sloppy` to reduce the runtime.
-For reproducible results, run fMRIprep without `--sloppy`.
+In this example fMRIPrep is invoked with the option `--sloppy` to reduce the runtime.
+For reproducible results, run fMRIPrep without `--sloppy`.